tab1949/QuantDirect/README.md

 # QuantDirect
-A platform for quant researchers to analysis and communicate
+A research platform for quant researchers.